jacqueline-chan/Team13/README.md

 Deliverable #4:

 Sprint progress and backlogs have been posted to the Deliverable 4 folder.
 Source code can be found on the master branch and is merged from task branches.
 Instructions for running the code are the same as from Deliverable 3 and can still be found in the Deliverable 3 folder.
-Testing Documentation, including planning and unit/acceptance test confirmation can be found in the Deliverable 4 folder.
+Testing Documentation can be found in the Deliverable 4 folder.
+Code review documentation can be found in the Deliverable 4 folder.